 The end of the linkage should line up exactly with the mating part of the selector lever.
 If there is any misalignment you can adjust the linkage, usually by screwing a threaded member in or out.
 Then reconnect the linkage and check for proper operation.
 The linkage adjuster may be at the control lever end, in which case you generally gain access by removing the rim round the base of the control lever.

-Most modern automatic gearboxes have a set of gears called a planetary or epicyclic gear train. ...
+Epicyclic gearing explained Most modern automatic gearboxes have a set of gears called a planeta...

 We're making the ultimate video course.